Composer-Team/Composer-Hardware/README.md

 This is a sub-repo used by the top-level [Composer](https://github.com/ChrisKjellqvist/Composer) repo.
 Please clone that repo instead as it comes with necessary tool installs, and setup instructions.
+Extensive documentation is housed in the `doc` folder.
 # Developing a Core
 Developing a core for the composer is super easy.
 It is broken into two parts: the core itself(what does your functional unit do) and the system configuration